-If you are having problems paying a debt whether it is tax, a loan or mortgage, make sure you approach the relevant department first and attempt to resolve the problem.
+If you are having problems paying a debt whether it is a tax, a loan, or a mortgage, make sure you approach the relevant department first and attempt to resolve the problem.
 Burying your head in the sand, hoping it will go away is rarely an effective approach to take.

 It is always best to deal with the problem and try to manage it before things get out of control.

 An embargo will usually only freeze the amount that is owed.
 The rest of your funds should be available to withdraw.
 Depending on the funds you have in the account, the embargoed amount of debt may be taken in one payment or over a series of months or even years.

 Another important thing to note is that there is a certain amount that must not be embargoed and is classed as living expenses.
 So €736.00 must not be touched as it is the current minimum wage in Spain for 2018.
 Also, any utility bill payments and direct debits are not embargoed as they are essential for you to get by.
 Anything above this can be embargoed and is done so on a sliding percentage scale.